Dart-Code/Website/_docs/commands.md

 ## Flutter: Change Device

-If you have multiple devices or simulators connected then this command will allow you to quick switch between Dart SDKs.
+If you have multiple devices or simulators connected then this command will allow you to quickly switch between Dart SDKs.
 See [Quickly Switching Between Flutter Devices](/docs/quickly-switching-between-flutter-devices) for more info.

 ## Flutter: Change SDK